 Now that you've decided on the car you want to buy and you've agreed on a price, it's time to apply for the financing.
-Since you will both be on the car note, both of your credit scores will figure into the lender's decision to grant the loan and the interest rate you will be charged.
-Both the applicant and co-applicant's creditworthiness are considered in this decision.
+If you're applying with a co-signer, both of your credit scores will figure into the lender's decision to grant the loan and the interest rate you will be charged.
+Your lender will consider the creditworthiness of both of you.

 What Difference Does It Make?